 27. A worthy wife is a crown for her husband, but a disgraceful woman is like cancer in his bones. –Proverbs 12:4

 Way back in the beginning, I mentioned that marriage is about forgiving and being forgiven, over and over and over again.
-These next verses are not specifically about marriage, but rather how we should treat all people.
+These next verses are not specifically about this relationship, but rather how we should treat all people.

 28. For if you forgive men when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive men their sins, your Father will not forgive your sins. –Matthew 6:14-15